On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Review of doubly robust -estimators

 We have so far overlooked the `empirical process' terms that arise in expansions for $Z$-estimators.
-For example, in order for $\hat{\theta}$ to be asymptotically linear, we require that Hence we must control difference between linear term and its empirical analogue.
-In the literature on TMLE, this is often done via Donsker conditions, which restrict the complexity of the nuisances and their estimators.
+In order for $\hat{\theta}$ to be asymptotically linear, we require that hence we must control the difference between the linear term and its empirical analogue.
+This is often done via Donsker conditions, which restrict the complexity of the nuisances and their estimators.
 An alternative is to use sample splitting.
-Suppose that $\theta_0$ is estimated from a separate part of the sample than that used to estimate $g_0(L)$ and $m_0(L)$; it follows e.g. from the proof of Theorem 25.57 in \citet{van2000asymptotic} that so long as $\sqrt{P[\{g^*(L_i)-\hat{g}(L_i)\}^2]}=o_P(1)$ and $\sqrt{P[\{m^*(L_i)-\hat{m}(L_i)\}^2]}=o_P(1)$, by Chebyshev's inequality, the empirical process term is $o_P(n^{-1/2})$.
-Given that it is unclear whether Donsker conditions hold for many common machine learning methods, sample-splitting is appealing in its generality and transparency.
+Suppose that $\theta_0$ is estimated from a separate part of the sample than that used to estimate $\eta_0$; it follows loosely e.g. from the proof of Theorem 25.57 in \citet{van2000asymptotic} that so long as $P\norm{\psi(\theta_0,\hat{\eta})-\psi(\theta_0,\eta^*)}^2=o_P(1)$, by Chebyshev's inequality, the empirical process term is $o_P(n^{-1/2})$.
+Given that it is unclear whether Donsker conditions hold for many common machine learning methods, sample splitting is appealing in its generality and transparency.
 However, this comes at the cost of loss of sample size, which has driven the development of cross-validated TMLE and cross-fitting \citep{van_der_laan_cross-validated_2011,chernozhukov2018double}.
-For example, a separate estimate of $\theta_0$ can be obtained in each split (using estimates of $g_0(L)$ and $m_0(L)$ from the other parts of the data) and then these can be averaged; asymptotically there should be no efficiency loss.
-Indeed, assuming the errors $Y-\theta_0-m_0(L)$ are homoscedastic, then the cross-fit DML estimator attains the semiparametric efficiency bound under the partially linear model.
+For example, a separate estimate of $\theta_0$ can be obtained in each split (using estimates of $g_0$ and $m_0$ from the other parts of the data) and then these can be averaged; asymptotically there should be no efficiency loss.
+In the above example, if the errors $Y-\theta_0-m_0(L)$ are homoscedastic, the drift is $o_P(n^{-1/2})$, and either Donsker conditions hold or cross-fitting is used, then the doubly robust estimator attains the semiparametric efficiency bound under the partially linear model.

-We close this section with other examples of doubly robust score functions in (generalised) partially linear models:

-\begin{example}{(Partially log-linear model).} For a count outcome, one may instead postulate the partially log-linear model